-With this in mind, what messages do parents who put meat in front of their children send out?
+With this in mind, what messages do parents who put meat and other animal products in front of their children send out?

-and indifference towards, the consequences of our own actions and consumption are OK?
+ignorance about, and indifference towards, the consequences of our own actions and consumption are OK?
 That it can never be wrong to do what the majority does and has always done?
-That it’s much easier to bury
+That it’s much

 If dogs, cats or any other animals we call pets were treated in the same way as pigs, chickens or any other animals we call livestock, society would be dismayed and outraged.
 What is the explanation for this?
 And how can we explain this to our children?
-How can we instil in young children a sense of empathy towards animals and how can they be taught respect towards the environment and the other humans as well as non-human beings they share the planet with when the consumption of meat is seen as entirely normal?
-How are they supposed to gain a sense of what healthy eating is when they are served food that, in most cases, they would refuse to eat if only they were able to make the connection between the meat on their plate and its provenance?
+How can we instil in young children a sense of empathy towards animals and how can they be taught respect towards the environment and the other humans as well as non-human beings they share the planet with when the consumption of animal products is seen as entirely normal?
+How are they supposed to gain a sense of what healthy eating is when they are served "food" that, in most cases, they would refuse to eat if only they were able to make the connection?

 Studies have shown that children who exhibit a comparatively high IQ are later much more likely to go vegetarian than less intelligent children.
 Of course, there are many reasons why people choose to make this step (e.g. the health benefits offered by a vegetarian diet), but the fact that, from a purely intellectual and rational point of view, it is just supremely paradoxical and illogical to want to stroke certain animals but eat others is certainly an important factor for many.

-The US psychologist Professor Melanie Joy has coined a word – “carnism” – for this ideology that“enables” humans to engage in selective empathy and conditions them to eat certain animals but not others (see video below).
-Carnism, which is the precise opposite of veganism, is a violent ideology – since meat cannot be procured without slaughter – and an invisible belief system that most people are born into, with which they grow up and that many never question.
+The US psychologist Professor Melanie Joy has coined a word – “carnism” – for this ideology that “enables” humans to engage in selective empathy and conditions them to eat certain animals but not others.
+Carnism, which is the precise opposite of veganism, is a violent ideology – since meat and other aninmal products cannot be procured without violence – and an invisible belief system that most people are born into, with which they grow up and that many never question.
 This definition implicitly emphasises the immense responsibility that we as parents shoulder as communicators of values: parents who want to be an authentic role model for their children must be acutely aware of their own values and be able to explain – both to themselves and to others – why they consider it right and proper to practice these values in their everyday lives.